-In 2012, the OECD launched a new programme on the development of Adverse Outcome Pathways.
-An Adverse Outcome Pathway (AOP) is an analytical construct that describes a sequential chain of causally linked events at different levels of biological organisation that lead to an adverse health or ecotoxicological effect (see figure).
+The OECD launched a new programme on the development of Adverse Outcome Pathways (AOP) in 2012.
+An AOP is an analytical construct that describes a sequential chain of causally linked events at different levels of biological organisation that lead to an adverse health or ecotoxicological effect (see Figure).
 AOPs are the central element of a toxicological knowledge framework being built to support chemical risk assessment based on mechanistic reasoning.

-Figure: schematic representation of the Adverse Outcome Pathway (AOP) illustrated with reference to a number of pathways.
+Figure: Schematic representation of the Adverse Outcome Pathway illustrated with reference to a number of pathways

 The AOP development programme addresses the needs of: